 - Stocks over 10 years – anywhere from 4% to 8%

 Not only is it better to be realistic but also err on the side of being conservative

 Related article: What rate of return should you use for your retirement plan?

 When it comes to planning it’s important to have a big picture perspective that goes beyond just the investment portfolio.
-A good plan not only looks at your total investment portfolio but also how the portfolio is managed taking into account what is going on in your life.
-A plan is important because humans tend to have short attention spans and investing for retirement is one of the longest endeavours we ever take on.
+A good plan not only looks at your total investment portfolio but also how the portfolio is managed to take into account what is going on in your life.
+A plan is important because humans tend to have short attention spans and investing for retirement is one of the longest endeavors we ever take on.